emran/ssp/README.md

 SSP is a Server Side Processing class for [Datatables](http://datatables.net/) Library v1.10.0.
-I have customized it for include JOIN, Extra WHERE, Rename acceptance within query.
+I have customized it for include JOIN, Extra condition and Rename acceptance within query.

 While using Datatables with complex query, I faced problem like these